chinpeerapat/linebot-openai-agent/README.md

-# LINE Bot with OpenAI Agent and Google Gemini
+# LINE Bot with OpenAI Agent

 ## Project Background

-This project is a LINE bot that uses both OpenAI Agent functionality and Google Gemini models to generate responses to text inputs.
-The bot can answer questions in Traditional Chinese and provide helpful information.
+This project is a LINE bot that uses OpenAI Agent functionality to generate responses to text inputs.
+The bot can answer questions in Thai and English, process images, and handle PDF documents with advanced search capabilities.

 ## Screenshot